antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/faq/gui.rst

 -------

-Standard builds of Python include an object-oriented interface to the Tcl/Tk widget set, called Tkinter.
-This is probably the easiest to install and use.
+Standard builds of Python include an object-oriented interface to the Tcl/Tk widget set, called :ref:`tkinter <Tkinter>`.
+This is probably the easiest to install (since it comes included with most
+`binary distributions <https://www.python.org/download/>`_ of Python) and use.
-For more info about Tk, including pointers to the source, see the Tcl/Tk home page at https://www.tcl.tk.
+For more info about Tk, including pointers to the source, see the `Tcl/Tk home page <http://www.tcl.tk>`_.
 Tcl/Tk is fully portable to the Mac OS X, Windows, and Unix platforms.

 wxWidgets
 ---------

-wxWidgets (https://www.wxwidgets.org) is a free, portable GUI class library written in C++ that provides a native look and feel on a number of platforms, with Windows, Mac OS X, GTK, X11, all listed as current stable targets.
+wxWidgets (http://www.wxwidgets.org) is a free, portable GUI class library written in C++ that provides a native look and feel on a number of platforms, with Windows, Mac OS X, GTK, X11, all listed as current stable targets.
 Language bindings are available for a number